Why are there so many cron schedules on my site?

 So what are those schedules used for?
 They are used to schedule "health checks" for background image optimization.
 To understand that, we need to know a little more about how background processing works:

 For example, say you upload 10 images, and EWWW IO begins adding them to the queue.
 It fires off an asynchronous (AJAX) request for each image to begin processing the images in the queue.
-It uses a dual-queue system (A & B), so that images can be added to whichever queue is not currently running, and only one of the queues can run at a time.

 So, if background mode starts almost right away, what in the world is the 5 minute interval for, right?
 The background queue attempts to avoid PHP timeouts by terminating execution prior to reaching the max_execution_time setting.
 It then spawns a new process via asynchronous request.
-BUT, it isn't always successful, so the 5 minute cron job is a health check to make sure background processing keeps running.
+BUT, it isn't always successful, so the 5 minute cron job is a health check to make sure background processing finishes the queue.
 When that very first image is added to the queue, the plugin schedules a health check.
 If the images finish optimizing in under 5 minutes, the health check is cancelled and never runs.
 If the images take longer (say you uploaded 100 images instead of just 10), the health check will see if the process is still running.
 If it isn't running, and there are images left in the queue, it just kicks the process off again.
 This repeats until all the uploaded images are completed, and then the health check is completely removed.